hchiam/web-accessibility-course-notes/README.md

 These are my notes for [Google's Udacity course](https://www.udacity.com/course/web-accessibility--ud891): <https://classroom.udacity.com/courses/ud891> (and its companion [GitHub repo](https://github.com/udacity/ud891)), plus other some helpful supplemental resources/notes I found.

+For other notes, I also have a [repo hchiam/learning-a11y](https://github.com/hchiam/learning-a11y) with a URL that's easier to type and remember.

 ## Key things I personally focus on most:

 1. Use [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) or some other automated a11y checker.